pantheon-systems/documentation/source/content/nested-docroot.md

 ---
 title: Serving Sites from the Web Subdirectory
-description: Learn how to create a nested docroot to serve your Pantheon site from.
+description: Learn how to create and use a nested docroot to serve your Pantheon site.
 categories: [platform]
 tags: [code, site, terminus, workflow]
 contributors: